Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 5.1 How the purchase should be funded

-For zero rating to apply, it’s essential that all funds to pay for the qualifying relevant goods or services be either or both:
+For zero rating to apply, it’s essential that all funds to pay for the qualifying relevant goods or services be:

 - from voluntary donations or contributions